VoIyboo/Voly-Laptop-Provisioning-Toolkit/README.md

 > Work in progress
 > This toolkit is currently being built and tested.
 It is not ready for production use yet.
+> This is currently an idea and planned works are on the way!

 A small Windows laptop provisioning toolkit for repeatable new starter device setup.